hajarzaid/hajarzaid.github.io/blogs/blog1.md

 basins?
 Which ones stabilize them?
 And how does this vary across trials or behavioral conditions?

-This kind of neuron-level tracing could offer a new lens on what it means for a brain region to stabilize, shift, or reverberate.
+This kind of neuron-level tracing could offer a lens on what it means for a brain region to stabilize, shift, or reverberate.